dhisana-ai/gtm-ai-tools/README.md

 The project is contributed to and maintained by the **[Dhisana AI](https://www.dhisana.ai)** team.
 Community contributions are welcome!

 Dhisana AI also provides a managed offering of these workflows and more.
 It delivers personalized outreach—including LinkedIn outreach—powered by over 100 signals and sources, all hosted as a secure managed service.
 You can sign up and get started in 10 minutes at <https://www.dhisana.ai>.

+Vibe code and add your own GTM workflow in 5 min!
+[Vibe coding instructions](docs/vibe_coding_workflows.md)

+View this project on [GitHub](https://github.com/dhisana-ai/gtm-ai-tools).
+Signup and get a 24/7 managed version of this service that runs an AI Agent for you in the cloud with all these workflows and more.

 ## Quick Start